weblancaster/mesosphere-interview/README.md

 |
 ```

-After building/architecting a couple of React/Redux applications I have found that the structure defined in this repo is the most productive and scalable so far.
-But as everything there is always space for improvements so please let me know your ideas. **(SUGGESTED PATTERN)**
+After architecting a couple of React/Redux applications I have found that the structure defined in this repo is the most productive and scalable so far focusing in component based UIs (isolated components) but there is always space for improvements so please let me know your ideas.
 ```
 | src
     | index.html